 Plasma therapy only in early stage, not approved for COVID-19 so far: Govt

-New Delhi, Apr 28: The union health ministry on Tuesday said that there is no proven cure for COVID-19, and plasma therapy is still in experimental stage and is being used in trial stage and research purposes.
+New Delhi, Apr 28: The Union Health Ministry on Tuesday said that there is no proven cure for COVID-19, and plasma therapy is still in experimental stage and is being used in trial stage and research purposes.

 "Plasma therapy is being tested.
 However, no evidence has been found that this can be used as a treatment for Covid-19.
 A national level study has been launched by the ICMR to study the efficacy of this therapy," said Lav Aggarwal, Joint Secretary, Ministry of Health.

 Untill ICMR concludes its study and a robust scientific proof is available, plasma therapy should be used only for research or trial purpose.
-If plasma therapy is not used in proper manner under proper guideline then it can also cause life threatening complications, he added.
+If plasma therapy is not used in a proper manner under proper guideline then it can also cause life threatening complications, he added.

 Plasma therapy to begin at SGPGI, Lucknow